wellspringcp/wellspring/15-torts-and-coordination/15-04-workplace-health-and-safety.md

 When employees identify an alleged hazard which arises from carrying out their job as a result of the nature/configuration of the particular work environment/equipment/tools/supplies which has not been documented by the employer in the job description, any and all of the employees (whether or not their particular job description incurs the alleged hazard) shall have standing to file suit against the employer under the cause of action, "Undisclosed workplace hazard".

+#### Burden of proof:

+The burden of proof shall lie with the plaintiffs to prove that the harm complained of does in fact constitute a harm.

 Upon judgment proceeding for the employees:
 - They shall have redress in the form of declaratory relief, that the alleged hazard is in fact a hazard.
 - They shall have redress in the form of an injunction against the employer to add the hazard to the list in the job description.